renzkbagtas/zichhax/README.md

     > Subsequently will be increased 1 by ms.

     Configuration
-    > HP/SP 1 : Should have lowest cooldown per pots with higher heal % in-order to be a immortal.
+    > HP/SP 1 : Should have the lowest cooldown per pot with higher heal % in-order to be immortal.
     > Subsequently it should be the next lower cooldown.

     Example Configuration
     > HP/SP 1 : NO COOLDOWN 15% HEALING
     > HP/SP 2 : 200ms COOLDOWN 25% HEALING

-    In this way, your autopots will prio the NO CD pots, subsequently trying to activate the 2nd POTS.
+    In this way, your autopots will prioritize the NO CD pots, subsequently trying to activate the 2nd POTS.

 ***SPAMMER/MACRO***

-    There's two types of category in SPAMMER. #1 with CLICK, #2 without CLICK The idea is the title itself, it will spam your desired key that has been checked/enabled.
+    There are two types of categories in SPAMMER. #1 with CLICK, #2 without CLICK The idea is the title itself, it will spam your desired key that has been checked/enabled.
-    You can edit the delay to your desired.
+    You can edit the delay to your desire.

 ***CHAIN COMBO***

-    It's the same concept with macro, but chained.
+    It's the same concept with macro but chained.
     It will do your macro sequentially.
-    There will be a choice if you want it too loop until you stop it.
+    There will be a choice if you want it to do a loop until you stop it or just a tap.

     Loop Stopper : KEY.OEMTILDE [ ` ]